Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 **Resource Compression**

-Resources can be individually compressed before they are added to the archive.
+Resources may be individually compressed before they are added to the archive.
 Compression is not mandatory but is recommended for resource types that would benefit from additional compression.
 In the case of an SLPK, all resources should be compressed except for PNG and JPG.

 `GZIP` is the only supported compression scheme.